MAH-7/mari-gunting/docs/PROVIDER_APP_TESTING_GUIDE.md

 - [ ] Pull-to-refresh works

 ### Navigation
-- [ ] Can navigate to provider app from customer profile
+- [ ] Can navigate to partner app from customer profile
 - [ ] All provider tabs respond
 - [ ] Can switch between tabs
 - [ ] Dashboard and Jobs fully functional